 - Sidebar Customizations – Jetpack allows you to customize your site’s sidebar and dynamically change what’s visible.

 - Infinite Scrolling – Instead of having to click a link to get to the next set of posts, it pulls the next posts automatically into view when the reader approaches the bottom of the page.

-- Publish by Email – By this feature it allows you to write your posts via email and send them it to get automatically published!
+- Publish by Email – By this feature it allows you to write your posts via email and send it to them to get automatically published!

-- Comment Enhancements – While WordPress has comments already, this will give your readers way to be notified of comments.
-However, it also important to add a spam protection for comments, if you don’t disable comments to your site.
+- Comment Enhancements – While WordPress has comments already, it gives your readers a way to be notified of comments.
+However, it also essential to add a spam protection for comments, if you don’t disable comments to your site.

 How to Use Jetpack on Your WordPress Website?